Physical Education and Sport

 Physical Literacy: All children benefit and are educated about physical literacy, regardless of their social, cultural and economic background or sporting ability.
 The pupils will be educated about physical fitness, promoting healthy and active lifestyles and looking after their mental well-being: at Wareside we care for the whole child.

 Each year some of our older children become our Sports Ambassadors.
 They represent our school at partnership events and promote PE, Sport and healthy lifestyles within the school.
 Additionally, in the summer term, we are planning to retrain all Class 2 children as ‘Sports Organising Crew’.
 They will then plan and lead daily lunchtime activities.

 The mission of School Games is to keep competitive sport at the heart of schools and provide more young people with the opportunity to compete and achieve their personal best.

 We have achieved the School Games Gold standard four years in a row.

-Here is information on how we have used the money in the past and how we plan to use it this year.
+Here is information on how we have used the money in the past.

 - Sports Premium Plan 2019-20